All Products

 3. Click Train in the upper-right corner.
 Configure the following key parameters:

 • Dataset configuration: This example uses the default dataset.
-You can also prepare a custom dataset according to the format requirements on the model details page and upload it to an Object Storage Service (OSS) bucket.
+To use your own data, prepare a custom dataset per the format on the model details page and upload it to an Object Storage Service (OSS) bucket.

 • Model output path: Select an OSS path to store the fine-tuned model.